-Never lock the brakes, as this may cause loss of control of the motorcycle and an accident.
+If the ABS is not functioning or has been disabled (see page 32), never lock the brakes, as this may cause loss of control of the motorcycle and an accident.

 1. Rear brake pedal

 For emergency braking, disregard down changing, and concentrate on applying the front and rear brakes as hard as possible without skidding.
 Riders should practice emergency braking in a traffic-free area (see ABS warnings below/over).